archway-network/archway-docs/docs/create/guides/my-first-dapp/deploy.md

 When you are ready to deploy an on-chain build, we can use either granular commands or the bundled `archway deploy` command.
 While the granular commands give you total control of the deployment workflow, `archway deploy` bundles them into one command, but will be harder to navigate if you have a failing deployment.

-It's recommended to avoid relying on `archway deploy` unless already have a good understanding of the granular commands.
+It's recommended to avoid relying on `archway deploy` unless you already have a good understanding of the granular commands.

 The granular workflow follows this process: